 Also included in the cruise fare are specialty teas and coffees.

 Gratuities are also part of your cruise fare which means tipping is not necessary.
 However, at the end of your cruise you might like to leave your room attendant or butler a small reward for great service.

 Also included in the cruise fare are luxury European bath products from Bvlgari.

 The Silver Muse dress code is more traditional than on other luxury cruise lines.
 It ranges from casual to formal depending on the time of day.

 In public areas the dress code is smart resort-wear during the day.
-After dark the dress code will be either casual, informal or formal.
-The Daily Chronicles newsletter will advertise this.
+After dark the Silver Muse dress code will be either casual, informal or formal:

 The number of formal nights will depend on the length of your voyage.
 Cruises of less than 10 days have one formal night, cruises between 10 and 13 days have two, while longer cruises have three formal evenings.